milanwiedemann/phc-coding-club/resources/concisecode.md

 inspired you to give it a go yourself, here are some basic tasks you can apply it to, in no particular order of difficulty:

--Use a for loop to import multiple data files into R in one go.
+* Use a for loop to import multiple data files into R in one go.
 Hint: use `paste0()` to generate the file paths.

--Use a while loop to simulate throwing two six-sided dice, and stop when you roll a double six.
+* Use a while loop to simulate throwing two six-sided dice, and stop when you roll a double six.
 If you want an extra challenge, record how many throws it took.
 Hint: use the `sample()` function.

--Use a repeat loop to find the smallest integer obeying a logical condition of your choice.
+* Use a repeat loop to find the smallest integer obeying a logical condition of your choice.

--Use `sapply()` to apply a different function to each column of a matrix or data frame.
+* Use `sapply()` to apply a different function to each column of a matrix or data frame.
 Hint: you can call `sapply()` as a function inside itself!

--Use `Reduce()` to compute an approximation to the golden ratio or the square root of two using addition and division only.
+* Use `Reduce()` to compute an approximation to the golden ratio or the square root of two using addition and division only.
 Hint: look up continued fractions.